ziheng119/tp/docs/UserGuide.md

 - `create_student n/John Doe p/98765432 e/johnd@example.com g/johnd`
 - `create_student n/Betsy Crowe e/betsycrowe@example.com p/97121323 g/betsycrowe`

+Multiple students can have the same Name.
+However, Phone number, Email and Github username must be unique.
+No students can share the same Phone number, Email or Github username.

+If a typo was made when creating a student, refer to the [Editing a student](#editing-a-student-edit_student) command to rectify the mistake.

 ### Deleting a student : `delete_student`